anonghub3432/ttnn/README.md

 If you use this code or find it useful, please cite our work:

 > **Training Transparent Neural Networks with Learned Interpretable Features**\
-> Anonymous Authors (ICML 2025 Submission)
+> Anonymous Authors

 ## Contact

-For any questions or collaborations, please reach out to the authors.
+For any questions, please reach out to the authors.